awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-logging.md

 | [PUT Bucket versioning](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html) | PutBucketVersioning |
 | [PUT Bucket website](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTwebsite.html) | PutBucketWebsite  |

-In addition to these API operations, you can also use the [OPTIONS object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTOPTIONSobject.html) object\-level action, which is treated like a bucket\-level action in CloudTrail logging because the action checks the cors configuration of a bucket\.
+In addition to these API operations, you can also use the [OPTIONS object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTOPTIONSobject.html) object\-level action\.
+This action is treated like a bucket\-level action in CloudTrail logging because the action checks the cors configuration of a bucket\.

 ### Amazon S3 Object\-Level Actions Tracked by CloudTrail Logging<a name="cloudtrail-object-level-tracking"></a>